 Who is Grand Admiral Thrawn?

-When have we seen Grand Admiral Thrawn in Star Wars before?
+Where have we seen Grand Admiral Thrawn in Star Wars before?

 In the Legends continuity, which is no longer part of the Star Wars lore, Thrawn had the same tactical skill as his canon counterpart.
-Interestingly, he had a plan to return after his death through a clone, just like Palpatine in the Sequel trilogy – though the Grand Admiral's double was destroyed.
+Interestingly, he had a plan to return after his death through a clone, just like Palpatine in the sequel trilogy – though the Grand Admiral's double was destroyed.